nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Finding an employee: `find`

-Once you get familiar with Coydir and batch-adding numerous employees into the database, using `list` simply isn't sufficient to look for the right employee.
+Once you get familiar with Coydir and batch-adding numerous employees into the database, your database might get a bit larger.
+If you start to feel that scrolling through and looking for an employee is getting tedious, we have just the thing for you.

 The `find` command is a specific, precise function meant for searching through your employee directory.

 You can find employees by searching for: